Read the ‘kinda sort of’ first part of this blog here:

 What’s the deal with edges?

 We hear so much today about the importance of edges – why?
-How can I tell if my edges are working or not or if that’s why my paintings feel stiff – not natural?
+How can I tell if my edges are working?
+Do paint stroke edges affect whether my paintings feel stiff or not?

 Good question!
 I wish I had a definite ‘this is the rule about edges’ answer.

-Actually, that’s not true – I’m glad there isn’t a rule or formula to follow when it comes to edges in our paintings – the lack of formulas and rules gives life-long fascination to the pursuit of excellence and mastery in painting.
+Actually, that’s not true.
+I’m glad there isn’t a rule or formula for defining edges in our paintings.
+Not having formulas or rules makes painting a lifelong fascination and encourages us to put in the time and effort necessary to achieve excellence and mastery in painting.

 While Hassam’s strokes were intentionally obvious and open to the viewer, Jan Vermeer’s brilliance lay in his ability to disguise edge shifts through subtle value and color changes.

-While in Washington DC in 2007, I found some of Vermeer’s work at one of the museums.
-I was mesmerized – I literally stood in front of two of his paintings for more than 2 hours while other visitors filed past me, studying the almost imperceptible form transitions he created using color and value.
+While in Washington, D.C., in 2007, I found some of Vermeer’s work at one of the museums.
+I was mesmerized—I stood in front of two of his paintings, studying the almost imperceptible form transitions for more than two hours while other visitors filed past me,

 What about modern ‘Masters’?
 What have they discovered to be the single best approach to edges that will help us become professional artists?